Take the 2-Minute quizfree quiz

 The truth is, you’re already at a disadvantage the moment you walk through that door.

-Not knowing your communication style puts you at an even greater one.
+Not knowing your communication style puts you at an even disadvantage.

 This isn’t about fixing yourself or being more palatable.

-It’s about getting clear on how you show up.
+It’s about getting clear on how you show up so you can navigate medical appointments with a strategic plan.

 Become Your Own Best Advocate